nwjs/node/doc/api/stream.md

 * `stream` {Stream} An "old style" readable stream
 * Returns: {this}

-Versions of Node.js prior to v0.10 had streams that did not implement the entire `stream` module API as it is currently defined.
+Prior to Node.js 0.10, streams did not implement the entire `stream` module API as it is currently defined.
 (See [Compatibility][] for more information.)

 When using an older Node.js library that emits [`'data'`][] events and has a [`stream.pause()`][stream-pause] method that is advisory only, the